iti0201/iti0201/01-intro.md

 - Each team should have **different teammates** for every major task (i.e., shapes, colors, and maze).
   - Promotes diverse teamwork experience and collaboration with new people.
   - 3 teams over the semester.
+- After finishing the major task, teammates will evaluated and given feedback by their partners.
+  - Feedback makes it possible to improve.

 ---